 A final note on European German Shepherds and Eastern European Shepherds!

-Hopefully by now, you’ve gathered that a European German Shepherd belongs to the same breed as American GSDs, but with qualities and characteristics which have been shaped and defined by pursuing the European ideal of what a GSD should be.
+Hopefully by now, you’ve gathered that a European German Shepherd belongs to the same breed as American GSDs.
+But the European GSD ideal standard has shaped and defined its qualities and traits.

 Eastern European Shepherds are a new dog breed founded and developed in Russia from Europeans German Shepherd stock.

-These descendents of the European German Shepherd have been selected for their enhanced ability to survive harsh winters, and suitability for military work and guard work.
+These descendents of the European German Shepherd have been selected for their enhanced ability to survive harsh winters.
+As well as their suitability for military work and guard work.

 In theory, all Eastern European Shepherds can trace their ancestry back to European German Shepherds.

-But their breeders aspire to having them recognized as a distinct new breed in their own right – and in several countries this is now the case!
+But their breeders aspire to make them a distinct new breed in their own right.
+And in several countries this is now the case!